Search

 • Make sure you have been trained to use and operate all tools, equipment, and machinery before use.

-• Read, understand, and follow the instructions and recommendations described in the operating and maintenance manuals for tools and equipment you use.
+• Read, understand, and follow the instructions and recommendations described in the operating and maintenance manuals for the tools and equipment you use.

 • Visually inspect tools, equipment and machinery for any defects or damage that may affect its safe use.